Safety standards for pools and spas

 In 2019, the Victorian Government introduced new safety standards to stop young children from drowning in home pools.
 The standards ensure pool and spa safety barriers are regularly maintained and keep families safe.

-Under the new standards, homeowners must register all swimming pools or spas with Council.
-The pools or spas must also be protected by a compliant safety barrier.
+Under the new standards, homeowners must register all swimming pools or spas with Council and have a compliant safety barrier installed.
 This applies to all residential swimming pools and spas with a depth of more than 30cm, such as:

 - bathing pools